greg-raven/grus/_posts/2006-03-09-lewis-et-al-dhs-malfeasance.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
-This is further proof that giving up our freedom is not gaining us “security.”
+This is further proof that giving up our freedom is not gaining us "security."
 We must secure our borders and evict illegals!